noahares/raxtax/README.md

 ## Why does this exist if there are so many taxonomic classifiers already, and how does it work?

 This project is heavily inspired by the SINTAX algorithm [[1]](#1).
-We will soon publish a manuscript about this method and what we use it for.
+We will soon publish a manuscript about this method.

 ## Gigantic Databases